sprinteins/oscd-plugins.src/.gitea/issue_template/unrefined-feature.md

 ---

 name: "Unrefined Feature"
-about: "Feature Ideas that are not discussed in the refinement yet"
+about: "💡 Feature Ideas that are not discussed in the refinement yet"
-title: "Feature: "
+title: ""
 ref: "main"
 labels:
 - Feature